coderberry/cavneb.github.io-old/source/_posts/2013-07-08-authentication-with-emberjs-part-3.markdown

 {% img /images/posts/simple-auth-ss-6.png %}

 If you view the console when loading this page, you will see the network request made to */users*.
 In this request, you can see the headers sent out, one of which is the *Authorization* header.
 If this wasn't there, we would not be able to see a list of users.
 Click 'Logout' and then go to the Top Secret page again.
 See?
-You get a **401 Unauthorized** response from */users*. *If you still see the users list, it is because they are cached.
-Refresh the page.*
+You get a **401 Unauthorized** response from */users*.

+<div style="background-color: #FDF6E3; padding: 10px; margin-bottom: 10px;">If you still see the users list, it is because they are cached.
+Refresh the page.</div>

 ## Hide Pages Which Require Authorization